 UNC Charlotte is required to provide reasonable access to its educational services, programs, and activities in accordance with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990, and North Carolina state law (N.C.
 Gen. Stat. § 168A-7).
 Accordingly, University web pages and online instructional material should be accessible to disabled persons where possible, or a reasonable alternative accommodation should be offered.
-Assistance in designing accessible web pages is available from Marketing Services, Disability Services and ITS.
+Assistance in designing accessible web pages is available from University Communications, Disability Services and ITS.

 Links to non-University websites should be related to the subject matter of the referring page.

 Placement of advertising or links to commercial websites on University web pages is generally prohibited.
 However, the Vice Chancellor for University Advancement or his/her designee has the authority to approve advertising or links to commercial websites if:

 - A University web page that is core to the mission of the University requires maintenance or resources that exceed University capabilities or internal allocations;

 - A commercial link is used in an Internet bibliography;